 Pinch of cayenne pepper

 1 6-ounce can solid white tuna, drained well and flaked

 1 4- to 5-ounce can boneless, skinless sardines, drained and chopped

 1. In a medium bowl, combine mayonnaise, sun-dried tomatoes, onion, parsley, garlic, and cayenne pepper.
 Gently stir in tuna and sardines; season with salt and pepper.

-2. In a separate bowl, toss together arugula, mixed greens, and chopped tomatoes.
+2. In another bowl, toss arugula, greens, and tomatoes.
 Divide among four plates.
-Top with fish salad.
-Scatter with walnuts and serve.
+Top with fish salad and walnuts.

 PER SERVING: 335 cal, 27g fat (10g mono, 13g poly, 2g sat), 64mg chol, 21g protein, 9g carb, 3g fiber, 460mg sodium